rust-lang/rust/docs/dev/guide.md

 ## IDE API

-To see the bigger picture of how the IDE features works, let's take a look at the [`AnalysisHost`] and [`Analysis`] pair of types. `AnalysisHost` has three methods:
+To see the bigger picture of how the IDE features work, let's take a look at the [`AnalysisHost`] and [`Analysis`] pair of types. `AnalysisHost` has three methods:

 * `default()` for creating an empty analysis instance